The Hershey Story holds, in public trust, artifacts related to Hershey history and American Indian and Pennsylvania German cultures.

 American Indian Collection

 Most visitors to The Hershey Story are often surprised to learn that the museum originated in 1933 as the Hershey American Indian Museum.
-Mr. Hershey wasn’t American Indian.
-He simply saw an opportunity to bring other cultures to his community.
+Mr. Hershey wasn’t American Indian, but he believed it was important to share other cultures with the Hershey community so he founded a museum.

 The extensive collection came from John G. Worth, a collector who spent nearly 20 years living in the American West.
-At Mr. Hershey’s direction, Mr. Worth put together a museum containing material culture created and used by American Indian groups living throughout the U.S.
+At Mr. Hershey’s direction, Mr. Worth put together a museum containing material culture created and used by American Indian groups living throughout North America.

 Pennsylvania German Collection